arplaboratory/traj_plan_lib_dep/README.md

 4. Download and install BLAS and LAPACKE

             sudo apt-get install libblas-dev liblapack-dev

-5. Unfortunately you will have to install Latex - later version will be removing this dependency as it is wholely unncessary and solely for the documentation.
-Refer to this link for more instructions if you get a latex build failure

-        sudo apt-get install texlive-latex-base
-        sudo apt-get install texlive-fonts-recommended
-        sudo apt-get install texlive-fonts-extra

-6. Build OOQP using the following commands.
+5. Build OOQP using the following commands.
 This should be done in the traj_plan_lib_dep directory where the ReadMe is in:

         ./configure FFLAGS="-O -fPIC"
         make clean